-Chris Argent is the Chair of the Finance and Resources Group, and a Chartered Accountant who has worked in Private Practice in Accountancy and Law, in Consulting and in senior Finance, Operations, Marketing and General Management roles in Construction, Engineering, Paper & Board and Private Education.
+Chris Argent is the Chair of Governors, and a Chartered Accountant who has worked in Private Practice in Accountancy and Law, in Consulting and in senior Finance, Operations, Marketing and General Management roles in Construction, Engineering, Paper & Board and Private Education.
 He has also served in the Regular and Reserve Armies retiring as a Colonel.
 Chris is also a Director of Coastal Academies Trust, of which Hartsdown Academy is a member school.
 Chris has two grown up daughters and his interests include the wines of Burgundy and Military History.

 Susanne Murphy is retired and has experience in finance, sales and admin.
 Susanne has three grown up children and was a parent Governor at Herne Bay High when the school was undergoing massive change.
 She believes the same success will happen at Hartsdown Academy under the new leadership, which encouraged Susanne to fully support the school, and become a governor to help see the change through.

 Lesley Johnson has been a governor at Hartsdown Academy since September 2015 and will serve until 2018.
 Her areas of special interest are assessment, student outcomes and humanities.
 Lesley is the chair of the Education Group and joint Vice Chair of the Governing Body.
 She is retired but worked in education in Kent for many years.
 She lives near Canterbury.

 Cathy Evaristo-Boyce has been a governor since September 2016.
 She retired from full time teaching in July 2015.
 Her last job was as deputy head at Bradstow School for children on the autistic spectrum with severe learning difficulties and associated challenging behaviour.
 I have worked full time in special needs schools since 1977.